Legal Insurance

 Step 2: Choose your beneficiary(ies)

 The easiest way to write up your trust fund document is to utilize a lawyer.
 This will ensure you include all necessary documentation and that your trust will be 100% legal.
-If you choose not to go through a lawyer, there are a number of forms available online, at your local courthouse, and through your local government’s website.
+If you choose not to go through a lawyer, there are a number of forms available online, at your local courthouse, and through your local government’s website to help you set up a trust fund.

 When filling out your trust fund documents, you’ll want to include: